Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m02-instrumenting-container/index.md

 ```
 ---
 ### Add the contrast security agent
+{{% note %}}
+We'll continue to rely on a simple model of adding the agent to your container.
+{{% /note %}}

 The next step is to add the contrast agent to the container definition.

 As with the application, the process is about transferring the binary to a subdirectory on the system.

-We'll continue to rely on a simple model of adding the agent to your container.
+```dockerfile
+RUN mkdir /opt/contrast
+ADD contrast.jar /opt/contrast
+```
 Contrast Security supports the local best practices your teams may use to to download the agent:
 - A dependency in their maven (or gradle) file for the specific version of the agent
 - A step in their CI process to acquire the agent
 - A line in their Dockerfile to perform a curl operation on an external repository.

-```dockerfile
-RUN mkdir /opt/contrast
-ADD contrast.jar /opt/contrast
-```

 ---
 ### Add the `contrast_security.yaml`

 The `contrast_security.yaml` has details to enable your Java agent to communicate with TeamServer, including the TeamServer URL.

-The file you download is short and simple, and it can be extended with many more fields to suit the needs of your team.
+The file you download is short and can be extended with many more fields to suit the needs of your team.

-See the online documentation for more examples of how to enhance the configuration of an application.

 ```dockerfile
 ADD contrast_security.yaml /opt/contrast
 ```

+See the online documentation for more examples of how to enhance the configuration of an application.

 ---
 {{< slide template="warning" >}}